vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

 }
 ```

-Here is the implementation of the `process` function for `ordered-parser`.
-It gets called when a message needs to be parsed.
-The function takes in a string `input`, and returns the parsed `LogMessage` through `pmsg`.
-To parse the input means to add the appropriate key-value pairs to the `LogMessage`; these result in macros the user can use.
+Here is the implementation of the `process` function for `ordered-parser`. `process` is called when a message needs to be parsed.
+The function takes in a string `input`, which is the message to parse, and returns the parsed `LogMessage` through `pmsg`.
+To parse the input means to add the appropriate key-value pairs to the returned `LogMessage`; these result in macros the user can use.

-To actually extract the correct keys and values from the input string, we need to use a scanner, which will do the hard work of parsing the text of `input` to give us the appropriate key-value pairs.
-Then, all this function has to do is add these key-value pairs into the `LogMessage`.
+To actually extract the correct keys and values from the input string, we need to use a scanner, which will parse the text of `input` to give us the appropriate key-value pairs.
+Then, this function can just add these key-value pairs into `pmsg`.
 Normally we would need to write a scanner from scratch, but since the functionality of ordered-parser is essentially a subset of the functionality of kv-parser, we will use the kv-parser's scanner, `KVScanner`.
-Scanners are held under `lib/scanner/`.
+Scanners can be found in `lib/scanner/`.

-It is important to note that although scanners are often used, they are not required (the date parser does not use it, for example).
-The `process` does not care how the input is parsed.
+It is important to note that parsers do not require the use of a scanner (the date parser, for example, does not use one).
+However, scanners are often used.
 ```
 static gboolean
 _process(LogParser *s, LogMessage **pmsg, const LogPathOptions *path_options,